hadjTahar/scorch-engine/README.md

 ## What is scorch-engine

-It’s both a game engine and a app dev framework, using open source C++ libraries, for a complete list check the "vendors" folder.

 A cross platform game engine/framework, that can be used to develop both 2D and 3D using.

+It’s a game engine and an application development framework, using open source C++ libraries:

 ### Vendors: